Cemeteries are open from dawn until dusk.

-Cemeteries are open dusk till dawn.
-For help finding burial locations at either of our cemeteries, please use our app, Webcemeteries.
+For help finding burial locations at either of our cemeteries, please utilize the search option below or visit WebCemeteries.

 Cedar Hill Cemetery (102 Mahan Street)

 Cedar Hill has the City’s first scatter garden which allows the scattering of ashes in place of a burial.
-This scatter garden is surrounded by a rod-iron fence with benches and a memorial board located at each end.
+This scatter garden is surrounded by a wrought-iron fence, benches and a memorial board located at each end.

 Holly Lawn Cemetery (1525 N Main Street)

-Holly Lawn was created by an ordinance adopted by the Suffolk City Council on October 2, 1949.
-The 30 acre flat terrain City-owned property was formerly known as the City Farm.
-The City did an expansion in February of 2008 opening up 1500 more grave spaces to be sold.
-There are also two more sections planned that will open up approximately 2500 more grave spaces.
+Holly Lawn was created through an ordinance adopted by Suffolk City Council on October 2, 1949.
+The 30-acre, flat terrain, City-owned property was formerly known as the City Farm.
+The City's expansion in February of 2008 opened up 1,500 plots for sale.
+There are more sections planned that will open up approximately 2,500 additional plots.

 Holly Lawn is the newest of the two City-owned cemeteries and is surrounded by water and woods on two sides and North Main Street and Lake Meade Park on the other sides.
 There is a walking trail located behind the cemetery which allows visitors to experience the beautiful nature of the area while visiting the final resting place of their families and friends.